-Anne Carley wants to collaborate with other writers, arrangers and go-getters; moviemakers, promoters and impresarios; singers, players and inventors.
+Anne Carley wants to collaborate with other writers, arrangers and go-getters; moviemakers, promoters and impresarios; singers, players, and inventors.

 Anne has been writing and playing music since childhood.
 Growing up in Indianapolis, Indiana, she began performing as part of a family ensemble, the Carley Consort, singing and playing early European music and eclectic traditional musics from around the world.
+The family traveled in the US and Europe, performing and delivering workshops in singing, playing, and arranging early music.

-Her father built compelling programs combining genres, instrumentation, time periods and styles.
+Her father built compelling concert programs combining genres, instrumentation, time periods and styles.
 Her mother brought her up in the Orff approach to music education, which encourages originality and improvisation.
 With this background, combined with her own discoveries of vocal jazz and radio pop, Anne began writing in the acoustic and jazz idioms as a young adult.

 Conservatory training at Brooklyn College (City University of New York) piqued her curiosity about the Classical and Romantic Western musical traditions.
-Contradancing, shapenote singing, writing and performing a capella arrangements of Motown classics, and singing in the chorus of Brahms’ German Requiem added to the mix.
+Contradancing, shapenote singing, writing, and performing a capella arrangements of Motown classics, and singing in the chorus of a performance of Brahms’ German Requiem added to the mix.
 So did the Beatles’ Rubber Soul, Lambert Hendricks and Ross’ The Hottest New Group in Jazz, Stevie Wonder’s Innervisions, John Hiatt’s Hanging out at the Observatory, Joni Mitchell’s Blue, Elvis Costello’s My Aim Is True, Talking Heads’ Remain in Light.

 So did teaching at the University of Denver’s Orff Certification courses for three summers.
 Anne played and taught Renaissance and Baroque recorder music.
 She sang Bill Obrecht’s music for Beth Lapides’ tour de force, Go-Go, at The Kitchen (Soho).
 She rehearsed with a long succession of bands that never quite got to that first public performance.